skrohit09/Playwright_Scripts/README.md

 <p align="center" style="margin:1rem 0;">
   <b style="font-size:1.15em;">
-    An expertly curated collection of 100 end-to-end Playwright automation scenarios, ranging from fundamentals to advanced multi-user performance, API, UI testing and more.
+    An expertly curated collection of Playwright automation scenarios, ranging from fundamentals to advanced multi-user performance, API, UI testing and more.
   </b><br>
   Each line of code here helps you <span style="color:#e03a31;font-weight:700;">Master Playwright</span> \u2014 the modern way!
 </p>